Capitol Hill Occupied Protest: Demands

 One early list (released June 9 in a Medium post attributed to "The Collective Black Voices at Free Capitol Hill") outlined 30 demands, beginning with the abolition of the Seattle Police Department, the armed forces, and prisons.
-The collective made other demands:

 On June 10, about 1,000 protesters marched into Seattle City Hall demanding Durkan's resignation.

-Declaration of independence

-CHAZ's declaration of independence was ultimately unsuccessful.

 Security

 Protesters accepted open carry of firearms as a provision of safety.
 Members of the self-described anti-fascist, anti-racist and pro-worker Puget Sound John Brown Gun Club (PSJBGC) were reported on June 9 as carrying rifles in the zone in response to rumors of an attack by the right-wing Proud Boys.
 Although the zone was in the restricted area subject to Durkan's May 30 emergency order prohibiting the use of weapons (including guns), her ban did not mandate enforcement.
 The Washington Post reported on June 12 that PSJBGC was on site with no visible weapons, and USA Today reported that day that "no one appeared armed with a gun".
 Reporters from a Tacoma-based Fox affiliate were chased out of the zone by occupants on June 9.

 Area businesses hired private protection services, including Iconic Global, Homeland Patrol Division and Fortress Security, during the occupation.
 The services deployed men and women (some in uniform and others in plainclothes, armed with AR-15 style rifles and pepper spray) to patrol the zone on foot and in SUVs.
 Volunteers in the area formed an informal group to provide security, emphasizing de-escalation and preventing vandalism.